MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 Another thing is that these models look a bit apologetic, they describe the current state (that’s why the argument is quite convincing); It may by extension describe pattern of coming developments, but it might also fail to do so in the future.

 I think that when any player is creating value, he is by extension also creating opportunities for other players.
-Its the law of unintended consequences that really counts – every action should be examined in terms of opportunities that it creates for other players, and not by the playbook that has been written in order to suite any given agenda.
+Its the law of unintended consequences that really counts – every action should be examined in terms of opportunities that it creates for other players, sometimes these unintended side effects turn out to be of major importance;
+Or: any ecosystem is creating opportunities for a whole range of actors, sometimes the effects af an action is not obvious at first, and the chain of events yields results that contradict the interests of the host/owner of the system.

+examples:
+- Sun microsystem developed Java as a tool for (smart appliances)[https://en.wikipedia.org/wiki/Java_(software_platform)#History]; as a complementing product that would enable SUN to sell more hardware; several years later the major use case turned out to be enterprise software; now Java is a portable system, so that people started to use cheap x86 servers instead of expensive machines by Sun.
+- The Facebook API as a tool for third-party integration was used by (Cambridge Analytica)[https://medium.com/tow-center/the-graph-api-key-points-in-the-facebook-and-cambridge-analytica-debacle-b69fe692d747], resulting into major fallout for Facebook.
+- I think very complex social networking sites are becoming hard to govern, because there is this multitude of players who also try to use the system to their own advantage.
+- Thinking in terms of an ecosystem of different players is harder, but may become necessary when systems start to involve a lot of actors.

-Another issue is that the industry is becoming a bit more complex and interdependent than in the 90ies and turn of the century: this cloud thing is making things quite complex – so big cloud providers are turning enterprise software into ‘complements’; now what is Kubernetes/Docker?
+Another issue is that the industry is becoming a bit more complex and interdependent than in the 90ies and turn of the century: this cloud thing is making things quite complex – if big cloud providers are turning enterprise software into ‘complements’; now what is Kubernetes/Docker?
 Is it a complementing product, or will it lead for a push for hybrid clouds?
 Will hybrid clouds eventually cut into AWS/Azure/Google Cloud?

 What about ARM servers, they would have less of a requirement for cooling when compared to x86 servers, so you could possibly pack more systems into a box at a lower purchasing cost.
 However Mr. Thorvalds says that this is unlikely to happen: x86 became so important because devlopers could use the same platform for development and deployment  [here](https://www.realworldtech.com/forum/?threadid=183440&curpostid=183486).
 Now the [Kubernetes book](https://www.oreilly.com/library/view/kubernetes-in-action/9781617293726/) has a fascinating example where they build a playground cluster out of raspberry pis.
 Now what will happen when these raspberries grow up and if it becomes easier to set up a private cloud rather then paying a cloud provider for its services?

 Another aspect is that every player in this game seems to have his own agenda and is pushing into a totally different direction.
 Also same thing can possibly be both a complement in one context and something completely disruptive if seen in a different context.

 My problem with grand models is that it is quite hard to understand the global picture while you are in the thick of it.
-Ome might be analyzing the industry in terms of big players only; but then it is easy to miss emerging trends and threats to these players;
+One might be analyzing the industry in terms of big players only; but then it is easy to miss emerging trends and threats to these players;

+Another distrinct possibility is that I am misunderstanding the whole picture; I guess time will tell.

 - - - - - - - - - - -